pghatani0811/Data-Science-Project-1/README.md

 With this company has many leased assets across contracts, vendors, manufacturers, and locations.
 Without analytics, it is hard to identify expensive assets, rental anomalies, upcoming contract risks, and cost-saving opportunities.

-- Identify high-cost leased assets
+- The company has many leased assets in different locations.
-- Detect unusual rental pricing patterns
+- These assets are managed under different contracts, vendors, and manufacturers.
-- Monitor contract expiration risks
+- It is difficult to find expensive assets without data analysis.
-- Improve budgeting and forecasting
+- It is also hard to find unusual rental costs and contract risks.
-- Optimize lease management strategies
+- Data analysis can help find ways to reduce costs and improve lease management

 This project addresses these challenges by analyzing lease asset information and developing predictive models that estimate monthly rental amounts.